pauldedecker/commco-lab/Goals.md

 6. To create, fund and distribute participant-engaged, short documentary media that communicate these goals.

 Often the immediate impacts include higher rates of anxiety, depression, as well as lower qualities of life and self-esteem (Boyle, 2015) for individuals living with communication impairments.
 It is therefore imperative to share our findings with and implement strategies for those who can use them.
-Our process involves creating documentary media (i.e. short films and podcasts that can be used by the public to help mitigate the stigma of public opinion and practices.
+Our process involves creating documentary media (i.e. short films and podcasts that can be used by the public to challenge, dismantle, and prevent public stigma towards PWS.
+By encouraging stuttering acceptance through educational, knowledge mobilizing media.
+By increasing public knowledge and improving public perceptions towards stuttering, knowledge-based media can play a crucial role in empowering and instilling a sense of self-worth among individuals (Budig et al. 2018).